Robust Design from Systems Physics: Example System: Model, Results, and Discussion

 \subsection{Model System}

-The framework we set out in the previous section could be applied to a broad range of design problems.
-For concreteness, we focus on design problems arising in naval architecture and employ an established model of early stage ship design.\cite{Shields2017} This model involves embedding a network that describes functional units of a ship design into a fixed hull geometry, and routing connections between units.
-In practice the number of candidate designs is combinatorially large, which suggests using a statistical mechanics approach.\cite{systemphys} Here, we study a subsystem of two connected functional units that are part of a larger network of functional connections embedded in the ship hull.
+The Systems Physics based robustness analysis developed in the previous section can be applied to a broad range of design problems.
+For concreteness, we will illustrate its use in arrangement problems that arise in Naval Architecture, taking as a specific example an established model of early stage ship design.\cite{Shields2017} Our ship design model involves embedding a network of many functional units into a ship hull of fixed geometry, and routing connections between the units.
+Large-scale effects on unit routing induced by changes in design pressure were studied in Ref.~\cite{systemphys}.
+Here, we study this model at the mesoscale to understand the robustness of system design.
+To determine robustness, we focus on a subsystem with two connected functional units that is externally connected to other subsystems, modelled via external design stress (see Fig.~\ref{fig:system_setup}a).

-We consider units that are situated in adjacent watertight compartments separated by a bulkhead, as is common in ship design.
-The two units can be connected along the shortest path, either over the bulkhead or directly through.
-Two design objectives of this subsystem are the cost $E$ of routing the cable across some distance and the penalty for routing the cable through the bulkhead, denoted by a binary indicator variable $B\in\{0,1\}$.